 A credit score is an extremely important part of your home loan application.
 Your credit is determined by your history of credit use and how often you pay off your debts.

-If you make regular payments on your bills and existing debts, your credit score will go up.
+Make regular payments on your bills and existing debts, and your credit score will go up.

 But if you’re utilizing a lot of your existing credit lines and you let your payments fall by the wayside, your credit score will go down.